javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/10-class-inheritance/article.md

 And in the code above it actually works as intended: we have the correct `alert`.

 Now let's add one more object to the chain.
-And we'll see how things break:
+We'll see how things break:

 ```js run
 let animal = {